chung-leong/react-seq/examples/payment/README.md

 We would still use `bind`, so that we're not dependent on the form calling the handler with the right argument.

 While the user is filling the form, we use the occasion to load in the next screen.
-In theory, if the user types really really fast, he could submit form before we start waiting for the response.
+In theory, if the user types really really fast, he could submit a response before we start waiting for it.
 There're ways we can fix this.
 Given how unlikely it is and how minor is the consequence, we'll just let it be.

 Once we have the user response, we call a function to process the payment, putting up a new screen first: